wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/r-package-setup.md

 ## 4. Load the wpa R package

 Before you can use the wpa R package, you need to load the package at the beginning of each R session.
-This is analogous to installing and loading an app, except that it occurs within the R environment.
+Loading the package is analogous to installing and loading an app, except that it occurs within the R environment.
 For this purpose, you can think of R packages as apps for R.

 Each R package is stored in a directory called a library.
 After the installation is complete, load the wpa R package in your session with the following: